LeshaTat/local-di-example/README.md

 ## Add Meta for Testing

 Here, we do not export the buildApp function directly.
-Instead, we recommend to adding metadata to the App function itself.
+Instead, we recommend adding metadata to the App function itself.
 We attach buildApp under the name testGen as metadata to make it clear that this function is intended for testing purposes.

 ```typescript